Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 ---

-### Continuing the journey

-In the previous post, I shared how I had begun creating [Velocity Lapse](https://velocitylapse.com), a time lapse app for Android.

-This is the second post in a series of "dev-log" posts of my personal journey and learning process.
-Be sure to read [Part 1](/posts/journey-behind-velocity-lapse-part-1/), where I shared the my experience up to the first internal testing release.
+In [Part 1](/posts/journey-behind-velocity-lapse-part-1/), I shared the "journey" of creating [Velocity Lapse](https://velocitylapse.com) (a time lapse app for Android), up to the first internal testing release.

-### More technical setbacks
+### Technical setbacks

-If I've made it seem like development was easy with only a few snags in the previous post, then let me reassure you that it wasn't easy in this post.
+If I've made it seem like development was easy with only a few snags in the previous post, then let me reassure you that it wasn't.

 #### Why I am sharing technical issues

-It would take a while to relate to you all of the technical challenges I encountered and I don't want to make this into a series of posts relating every problem I've had.
+It would take a while to relate to you all of the technical challenges I encountered.
+I also don't want to make this into a series of posts relating every problem I've had!

 However, I think it's worth briefly mentioning some of them so that someone can learn and benefit from my mistakes and research.

-#### Flutter camera bug
+#### Resolving a limitation of the official camera package

-An "easier" issue to fix related to a bug in the Flutter camera package, where the maximum capture resolution was determined by the video capture resolution supported by the device hardware.
-Thankfully there was some patch code available which I adapted to allow capturing 4K (if supported) and the full camera sensor resolution.
+Since I was using a fork of the official Flutter camera package, the maximum capture resolution was determined by the video capture resolution supported by the device hardware.

+It seems that someone else had come across this limitation as well and had created a fork with some patch code.
+I was able to adapt the code to allow capturing 4K (if supported) and the full camera sensor resolution.

 #### Another encoder issue

-As it would be, though, fixing that issue led to uncovering another problem.
+As it would be, though, resolving that limitation led to uncovering something else.

 When exporting a video with a resolution higher than the supported video capture resolution, the encoder would crash with a null pointer exception.

 So, more issues with the encoder but this time relating to the video encoding resolution.

 Thankfully, [@sundrycode](https://github.com/sundrycode) graciously helped out with his Android development experience.